Lupin3000/Raspberry-PI-Tutorials/DNSAnalysis/readme.md

 $ sudo tcpdump -i wlan1 -nn -l udp port 53
 ```

-With the help of "grep" and other Linux standard tools, a more precise filtering is possible.
+With the help of `grep` and other Linux standard tools, a more precise filtering is possible.

-## Dnsmasq log files
+## Analysis of Dnsmasq log files

 I hope you remember when and where you configure the DNS log files!
 The answer is, you did it in the file `/etc/dnsmasq.conf`.